 Version 4

-This version of Silverstripe CMS is still supported though will not receive any additional features.
+This version of Silverstripe CMS will not recieve any additional bug fixes or documentation updates.

 Go to documentation for the most recent stable version.